transferzero/api-documentation/_docs/transaction-flow.md

 * 0 - category: `paid` - funds are collected
 * 1x - category: `pending` - Awaiting funds from the sender
 * 2x - category: `sender_action_required` - This collection requires an action by the sender
-* 3x - category: `temporary_error` - reThe payment provider is not accepting transactions at the moment.
+* 3x - category: `temporary_error` - The payment provider is not accepting transactions at the moment.
 We will retry the collection at a later time.
 You can also edit the payin method or retry the payin

 #### category